What’s a bot?

 var robots = [useragent1, useragent2] if ! window.navigator.userAgent in robots // send analytics calls analytics.track

-The benefit here of course is that you would be able to limit the impact that bots have on your MTU count.
-However, on the flip side, it’s much harder to implement and maintain a custom filter.
+The benefit here is that you would be able to limit the impact that bots have on your MTU count.
+On the flip side, it’s much harder to implement and maintain a custom filter.

-If we see a massive MTU spike because of bots, can we apply for a refund?
+If I see a massive MTU spike because of bots, can I apply for a refund?

-As a matter of policy, we typically do not provide refunds for bot-related MTU spikes, as bot traffic is out of our control.
+As a matter of policy, Segment doesn’t provide refunds for bot-related MTU spikes, as bot traffic is out of Segment’s control.
 However for extenuating circumstances, you can petition for a refund, assuming you’re able to provide proof of the bot’s effect.

-I’m seeing a lot of browser traffic from Boardman; isn’t that from Segment?
+I’m seeing a lot of browser traffic from Boardman; is that from Segment or a bot?

 One way you can confirm whether or not traffic is coming from Segment vs. a bot is to check the userAgent of the inbound call.
-Ours is:
+Segment’s is: